mamd0uh/Tic-Tac-Toe/README.md

 The following techniques were used  were used in the making of this game:

 1. Javascript functions
-  *Javascript functions
+  -Javascript functions
-  *Iterating through an array using for loops
+  -Iterating through an array using for loops
-  *DOM manipulation
+  -DOM manipulation
-  *Flexbox
+  -Flexbox
-  *Grid
+  -Grid
 6. HTML
 7. CSS